Wachusett Regional High School

 The Positivity Campaign will help bring positivity, kindness, and smiles to the halls of Wachusett.
 It’s goal is to make Wachusett a more friendly and inviting place creating projects, completing random acts of kindness, and attending events that our school puts on, this campaign can help bring encouragement and positivity to these events.
 Members can attend sporting events holding signs that support all players and attend the Special Olympics holding signs to encourage participants and inspire them.
 We want to help gather school spirit, encourage kindness, and make an impact in the community.

-Project Purple Club (TBD)
+Project Purple Club (Mr. Costa)

 Project Purple is an initiative of the Herren Project that was established by former NBA basketball player Chris Herren.
 The goal is to break the stigma of addiction and bring awareness to the dangers of substance abuse and treatment.
 Students make a yearly pledge not to use drugs or alcohol.